Front-of-Package Labels now available for Canada.

 It seems crazy to me to spend money on so many other things from talented chefs to quality sustainable ingredients, improved restaurant technologies, and marketing campaigns – and not display your nutritional facts information.

-Displaying your nutritional facts information is huge as far as I’m concerned.
+Displaying information on your nutritional facts is huge as far as I’m concerned.

-As far as boosting sales is concerned this is the quickest, easiest and most affordable method.
-In terms of return on investment if you haven’t yet implemented nutritional value information – then do it.
-It costs from as little as $25 per month and has to be the most cost-effective sales-boosting tactic before concentrating on furthermore expensive and complex strategies.
+As far as boosting sales is concerned, this is the quickest, easiest, and most affordable method.
+In terms of return on investment, if you haven’t yet implemented nutrition fact information, then do it.
+It costs as little as $29 per month and has to be the most cost-effective sales-boosting tactic before concentrating on more expensive and complex strategies.

 Also, spending a little time with your chefs and the MenuSano software highlighting healthy items and experimenting with recipes will further boost your sales.
 So check out MenuSano pricing and register for a free trial today!